-The Aequitas Fellows Program is a group of highly selective, four-year cohort academic programs centered around important interdisciplinary themes.
-As part of a cohort, you will join together with other outstanding students in common classes and experiences to explore questions central to your particular theme.
-These shared experiences offer rich intellectual opportunities, deepen relationships, and complement your wider Christian liberal arts education at Wheaton.
+The Aequitas Fellows Program is a group of highly selective, four-year academic fellowship programs centered around important interdisciplinary themes.
+As part of Aequitas, you will join a cohort of other outstanding students in common classes and experiences to explore questions central to your particular theme.
+These shared experiences offer rich intellectual opportunities, deep relationships, and a robust complement to your wider Christian liberal arts education at Wheaton.

 As an Aequitas Fellow, you and the other students in your cohort group will take a series of common classes focused on your chosen theme, and participate in related:

 Fellows earn an Aequitas Fellowship Certificate upon completion of the program—see below for each theme’s requirements.
 Each Aequitas theme can be combined with most any major or program on campus.

 “The Aequitas program has connected me with brilliant mentors, incredible opportunities, and lifelong friends.
 Being an Aequitas fellow has really unlocked the best of what Wheaton has to offer — from access to premier speakers to competitive scholarships.
 I’ve really loved being a part of Aequitas!”